 Although totally landlocked, Malawi is not denied its “inland sea”.
 Lake Malawi is the country’s biggest attraction and takes up one fifth of the countries size.

-Nicknamed the ‘Calendar Lake’, Its approximate dimensions are 365 miles north to south and 52 miles attractions_landscapwe_malawibroad.
+Nicknamed the ‘Calendar Lake’, Its approximate dimensions are 365 miles north to south and 52 miles broad.

 The diversity of the country’s landscape definitely adds to its charm and appeal with